 Next to Slack and Microsoft Spotify also received an update yesterday.
-The popular streaming app now has a feature called “Group Session”.
+The popular streaming app now has a feature called "Group Sessions."

-Spotify version 8.5.57 gives iOS users access to group playlists.
-This means that “Group Session” allows two or more premium subscribers to manage a playlist live.
-The function might remind some people of iTunes DJ.
-Basically, users can edit the playlist in real time.
-Compared to TechCrunch The company commented as follows:
+Spotify version 8.5.57 brings iOS users access to group playlists.
+This "Group Session" allows two or more Premium subscribers to manage a playlist live.
+The feature might remind some of iTunes DJ.
+Essentially, users can edit the playlist in real time.
+TechCrunch The company commented as follows:

 The company points out that the feature can also be used by people in quarantine - groups who now spend many hours together at home, where they now work, play, cook, dance and much more.